National Symbols of India

 Here, we’ll talk about the National Pledge, which every Indian youngster swears to uphold throughout their time in school.
 The National Integration Vow, which emphasizes the fundamental obligations to uphold peace, unity, and brotherhood in our enormous nation, as well as the pledge mentioned in the Preamble of the Indian Constitution, will also be mentioned.

 National Song of India

-“Vande Mataram” was written by Bankim Chandra Chaterjee for his Bengali book “Anand Math.”
-The song, which was bursting with patriotic passion and admiration for the motherland, quickly became a favorite among the era’s independence warriors.
+“Vande Mataram” was written by Bankim Chandra Chatterjee for his Bengali book “Anand Math.”
+The song, which was bursting with patriotic passion and admiration for the motherland, quickly became a favourite among the era’s independence warriors.

 National Tree of India

 The Banyan tree, Ficus bengalensis, is India’s national tree.
 The Banyan, a member of the fig family, spread over a broad region, takes root, and continues to live and regenerate for thousands of years.

 National Heritage Animal of India

 The Indian Elephant is the country’s national heritage animal.
 The elephants are on the verge of being extinct therefore the protective major was taken and the Indian Elephant was declared a national heritage animal.